telefonicaid/fiware-orion/test/loadTest/connections_stress_tests/README.md

 #### Mehod of use:
 - firstly, launch established connections listener (rpyc_classic.py) in CB machine.
     - download from `https://pypi.python.org/pypi/rpyc`
-    - install the dependencies: `pip install rpyc psutil`
-    - unzip and execute `python bin/rpyc_classic.py`
-    Note: if you have problem with `psutil` installation, use `yum install python-devel python-psutil` to install it on your CentOS system.
+    - install the dependencies: `pip install rpyc psutil`.
+If you have problem with `psutil` installation, use `yum install python-devel python-psutil` to install it on your CentOS system.
+    - unzip and execute `python bin/rpyc_classic.py`.
 - after, launch the notifications listener `./notif_listener_with_delay_in_response`.
 - ContextBroker configuration recommended:
 ```